kenzokomati/kenzokomati/README.md

 # 🤗Hey, glad you're here!
-I have a solid background in technology and programming, acquired through practical projects and diverse experiences.
-As a scholarship student in the Nikkei Community's Future Generation Training Program, I spent a month in Japan on an educational and sociocultural exchange, which provided me with unique adaptation and communication skills in multicultural environments.
-In addition, I took part in a voluntary research project focused on classifying cardiac arrhythmias and ischemia from electrocardiograms, where I developed my analytical and technical skills.
+I possess a robust foundation in technology and programming, honed through hands-on projects and diverse experiences.
+As a scholar in the Future Generation Training Program of the Nikkei Community, I had the opportunity to spend a month in Japan on an educational and socio-cultural exchange.
+This experience equipped me with exceptional adaptation and communication skills in multicultural settings.
+Additionally, my involvement in a voluntary research project focused on classifying arrhythmias and cardiac ischemias from electrocardiograms further developed my analytical and technical expertise.
 Here you'll find projects I participated in or developed as a side project.

 ## 🛠 Skills